peterofson/Music_Graph_Network/README.md

 # Music Recommendation Engine via Graph Network
 ## Abstract

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Music recommendation engines are giant, lumbering programs designed to suggest similar artists based off other artists.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Music recommendation engines are giant, lumbering programs designed to suggest similar artists based off other artists.
 A straightforward approach will be taken to replace the cumbersome calculations of a recommendation engine with that of a graph network.
 This network will start with a base artist, in this case Metallica, with the nodes being those bands